wingmingchan/php7-cascade-ws-ns/README.md

 # php7-cascade-ws-ns
 My Cascade web service library, using namespaces, written in PHP 7.
-Last modified: Sep 7, 2016, 8:42 AM
+Last modified: Sep 8, 2016, 1:40 PM
 <p>This version of the library makes use of features in PHP 7.
 Since I have just started making changes,
 most files are identical to those in the older version.
 Everything is posted here so that the library constantly remains complete with all new features I am adding, and users can use this version to